LostNFound-Andro/LostNFound/README.md

 ####Instructions to run Doxygen
 * cd app/src/main/java/com/example/sel/lostfound/
-* doxygen DoxygenConfig
+* doxygen config-file
-* Output will be genrated inside Doxygen/Docs
+* Output will be genrated inside Doxygen/Docs from the root directory.

 ####Please update your Android Studio to 2.0 to resolve any gradle conflicts.